monome/docs/grid/grid-norns.md

 norns has four USB-A ports.
 Any port can host a grid, so feel free to connect your grid's USB cable to any available port on norns.
 As you connect, you'll see a lightburst on your grid, which indicates it's receiving power from norns.

+**please note:** if your standard norns is running on battery, plugging grid in might rudely shut the unit down -- this is expected in situations where the battery is not providing as much power as the grid is asking for upon connection.
+To work around this, please be sure to either plug the grid in before booting on battery *or* have the norns unit plugged into its power supply when connecting grid after boot.

 #### software configuration

 To ensure that norns has registered your grid, navigate to `SYSTEM > DEVICES > GRID`.
 Here, you'll see something similar to: